The Nutritional Value Of Most Fast Food Falls Between Zero and Five Percent!

 Eat Nutritious Snacks Every Day

 When hunger strikes a few hours before dinner, you decide you want a snack.
-Your choices include a
+Your choices include an apple and a glazed donut.
+They are roughly the same size and either food works as a quick snack so you can get back to work.
+But which one would you choose?

 Well, hopefully you will choose the apple.
 Why?
 Because the apple has around 80 nutrient dense calories with lots of vitamins, fiber and phytochemicals that will help you stay healthy and avoid disease.
 Plus, the fiber and water in the apple will fill your stomach and keep you satisfied until dinner.